How To Paint A Bench And Recover The Fabric Seat

 Sometimes the screw holes get covered up with the new fabric and I have to hunt for them.
 Also this way I can tell which is the front and back of the bench which will help with me when I am placing the fabric so the design is just right.

-Next I turned the seat face up and placed the fabric just so-so and flipped the seat over to start stapling the fabric to the bottom of the seat.
+Next, I turned the seat face up and placed the fabric so the pretty part of the design was placed just so-so.
+Then I flipped the seat over to start stapling the fabric to the bottom of the seat.

 I have a complete tutorial on recovering a chair, cedar chest, or an anything seat here.
 Recovering a padded seat is ridiculously easy.